 Hi, you’ve called [name] at [company].
 Thanks for calling.
 If you need a quick reply, email me at [email address] and I will reply within 24 hours.
 Otherwise, if it’s not urgent, leave me a message with your name and number and I’ll get back to you when possible.

 This message is useful if you often need to turn your phone off for uninterrupted sessions, particularly if you work on big projects.
 It’s also handy if you often receive calls regarding the same issue/topic that might already be covered in an email you have created a template for.

 This sets an expectation that you will likely reply over email faster than you would via a call.
 An email response might also be quicker than covering it over a call, saving you time to work on more important tasks.

 Hi, you’ve reached [name] at [company].
 I will be out of the office from [date] to [date].
 Please leave a brief message and your contact information and I will call you back once I return to the office on [date].
 Alternatively, if you need to speak with someone sooner, please contact [colleague’s name] at [phone number or email address].
 Thank-you for calling.

-With Vxt you can also set temporary greetings.
+You can also set temporary greetings.
 Temporary greetings allow you to easily set a voicemail to play for a few hours while you're on a plane, at an event, or in a meeting and have it automatically switch back to your normal default greeting when the timer runs out.
 They’re extremely useful for short events and small periods of time when you will be unavailable.
-For more information on how to set a temporary greeting, check out our video tutorial here.